 These gluten free pumpkin bars are so buttery soft!
-They're topped with an easy cream cheese frosting, because everyone knows pumpkin + cream cheese is a winning combination.
+They're topped with an easy cream cheese frosting, because everyone knows pumpkin and cream cheese is a winning combination.

 Raise your hand if you looove pumpkin flavored anything paired with cream cheese.
 I never would have thought I'd be as obsessed with this pairing as I actually am, but here we are.